 How to use online team building to boost productivity

 When you really look at it, most teams are remote nowadays.
-Even if you work in the same building you’re likely offices away from each other, communicating via technology.
-We “work remotely” anyways, it’s time to make it more personal.
+Even if you work in the same building, you’re likely offices away from each other and communicating via technology.
+We “work remotely” anyway, so it’s time to make it more personal.

 You’ve heard of the benefits of team building in person.
 So, it’s time to bring team building to where we work and communicate most – online.
 One of the biggest struggles for companies is to make online communication and collaboration smooth and natural for their team.
-And when you do it right, the results in productivity and quality of work are through the roof.
+And when you do it right, the gains in terms of productivity and quality of work are through the roof.

-Our team works remotely from many countries and we’ve come up with some of our top pointers for getting team members bonded, communicating, and comfortable collaborating online:
+Our team works remotely from multiple countries and we’ve come up with some of our top tips for getting team members bonding, communicating, and comfortable collaborating online:

 Establish a virtual watercooler

-One of the things many work environments are missing these days is a central location where different team members can get to know each other and have casual conversation.
+One of the things many work environments are missing these days is a central location where different team members can get to know each other and have a casual conversation.
 It seems trivial, but it’s vital for employees to feel connected to their coworkers to increase productivity and decrease turnover.
-But with less face-to-face interaction than ever, how to you facilitate that?
+But with less face-to-face interaction than ever, how do you facilitate that?
 We set up a public stream on Hibox.
-It’s just an open stream everyone has access to where very little actual work is done.
+It’s just an open stream everyone has access to, in which no actual work is done.
 Rather, we introduce new employees to the team virtually, we say happy birthday, we share memes, etc. You’d be surprised how much this makes our “virtual workspace” feel like we’re all in the same place.

 Have a group activity everyone can contribute to